 - Deer.
 They are becoming an increasing menace after many years of very spasmodic visits.They love anything that is young, sweet and succulent.
 Examples include: the hearts of lettuce, raspberries, spinach, chard, the young shoots of peas / mangetout and beans plus tomato flowers.
 If they cannot be kept out of the site consider physical barriers such as chicken wire (e.g. bent over a row of lettuce) or plastic netting with a small mesh size.
 Old CDs strung together and hung around the periphery of a crop can help to keep them at bay (also acts as a bird deterrent).
 Several recipes for deer repellent sprays can be found on the Internet.
 They are generally based on the use of eggs although they may be better deployed in keeping deer off ornamental plants rather than food.
 This recipe was located by a Sunningdale plot holder.
 Other techniques, including the use of lion dung!!, human hair and sonic deterrents which are discussed here on the British Deer Society web site.

 - Badgers.
 They are mainly a problem in dry weather when worms, part of their staple diet, retreat down into the soil, and therefore they are attracted by any moist area where worms may be closer to the surface.
-They appear to like carrots.
+They particularly like sweet corn, and will happily knock plants down before gorging themselves on the cobs.
+They also appear to like carrots.
 If they are grown in a square patch and surrounded with a barrier of (say) corrugated plastic to minimise damage caused by the carrot fly, it will probably also deter the badger.
 While they could easily destroy the barrier if they set their minds to it, they tend to go looking for easier pickings.

 - Birds.
 Pigeons, parakeets and the occasional pheasant cause the most damage, particularly to brassica crops, and in recent years pigeons have also become attracted to peas and mangetout shoots.
 Birds will also go for most soft fruit.
 Netting is the most frequently used deterrent.
 Alternatives that are employed include: a scarecrow; iridescent tape (with a holographic surface) that flashes and reflects light plus it moves and rattles in any light breeze; or streamers made of old video tape.